THe-cat8567/minirc/README.md

 2. Remove "init=..." from your kernel parameters (if it is there) so that the default value "init=/sbin/init" is used.
 Check the docs of your boot loader on how to change the kernel parameters.
+The panic kernel parameter can be set to n seconds to allow for automatic rebooting on kernel failure (e.g. init not found), this is quite useful when testing the init.

 3. Reboot